James Dean: Personal life

 Dean's best-remembered relationship was with Italian actress Pier Angeli.
-He met Angeli while she was shooting The Silver Chalice (1954) on an adjoining Warner lot, and they exchanged items of jewelry as love tokens.
-Angeli, during an interview 14 years after their relationship ended, described their times together:
+He met Angeli while she was filming The Silver Chalice (1954) on an adjoining Warner lot, and the two exchanged pieces of jewelry as love tokens.
+In his 1992 biography James Dean: Little Boy Lost, Hollywood gossip columnist Joe Hyams, who said he knew Dean personally, devoted an entire chapter to their relationship.
+Fourteen years after it ended, Angeli described their time together:

 We used to go together to the California coast and stay there secretly in a cottage on a beach far away from prying eyes.
 We'd spend much of our time on the beach, sitting there or fooling around, just like college kids.
 We would talk about ourselves and our problems, about the movies and acting, about life and life after death.
 We had a complete understanding of each other.
 We were like Romeo and Juliet, together and inseparable.
 Sometimes on the beach we loved each other so much we just wanted to walk together into the sea holding hands because we knew then that we would always be together.

-Dean was quoted saying about Angeli, "Everything about Pier is beautiful, especially her soul.
+Dean was quoted as saying of Angeli, "Everything about Pier is beautiful, especially her soul.
 She doesn't have to be all gussied up.
 She doesn't have to do or say anything.
 She's just wonderful as she is.
 She has a rare insight into life."